Junior Rowing at Rogue Rowing

 School Year Program Intro

 The Junior Rowing Program offers rowing for high school and junior high school age boys and girls in the Rogue Valley.
-We are not any one high school, but the sport is recognized as an official spring sport at many local high schools.
+We are not any one school, but the sport is recognized as an official spring sport at many local high schools.
 We off a middle school program that does not travel to races but teaches the joy of rowing to 6-8th graders.
 Some middle schoolers choose to join our Racing Team which runs through High School.
 No experience is necessary to get started and we are always looking for new members to join our competitive pursuits.
 Without realizing it, rowing teaches endless lessons such as teamwork, commitment, time management, respect, a strong work ethic that junior rowers take with them for the rest of their life.
 We train on Emigrant Lake from the Rogue Rowing boathouse.
-The reasons junior rowers try the sport in the first place are endless, but the truth is that it is one of the fastest growing sports in the country with more college scholarship opportunities per high school athlete then any other sport.
+The reasons junior rowers try the sport in the first place are endless; it is one of the fastest growing sports in the country with more college scholarship opportunities per high school athlete then any other sport.

 Ages/Grades eligible to participate

 6th-12th graders are currently being accepted.
 We have two different programs that work very closely together.
 Our racing team is open to 8-12th graders (7th graders can be accepted depending on the individual) has practice five days a week and attends races.
 Our program for 6th-8th graders does not attend races and practices three days a week.
 8th graders are allowed to choose which program they will participate with.

 Seasons & Costs

-The team will have practice throughout the entire 2016-17 school year.
-We will have some members of the team that participate in other sports or activities at times during the year and come back to our team when they are able.
+The team will have practice throughout the entire 2017-18 school year.
+We have some members of the team that participate in other sports or activities at times during the year and come back to our team when they are able.
 The fees for this year are listed on the on the right side of this page.
-We are one of the most affordable and best deal for a junior rowing team in the country.
+We are one of the most affordable and best deals for a junior rowing team in the country.
 We also are able to work with individuals to break-up payment as needed and/or provide scholarships as much as possible.
 PLEASE try the sport before you decide it is too expensive--the payback kids and families can get from the experience and college opportunities can be priceless!

 Dates and Times

-Practice Days & Times for 8th-12th Grade Program:
+Practice Days & Times for Racing Team Program (Sept-May):

 4:15-6:45 pm Tuesday-Friday (it is ok to arrive late if your school does not get out early enough to arrive on time)